dspetersen97-alt/clearplay/README.md

 ### Graphical interface (GUI)

-A Tkinter-based desktop GUI is included for users who prefer not to use the command line.
+A Tkinter-based desktop GUI is included.
 Launch it with:

 ```bash
 video-profanity-censor-gui